Hostabee/hostabee-comment-flow/README.md

 <link rel="import" href="bower_components/hostabee-comment-flow/hostabee-comment-flow.html">
 ```

+### OPTIONAL

+You can also install [exif-js](https://github.com/exif-js/exif-js) and [JavaScript-Load-Image](https://github.com/blueimp/JavaScript-Load-Image) to automatically fix [EXIF orientation on client-side](https://stackoverflow.com/questions/20600800).
+Be sure those 2 libraries are imported into your app before the `hostabee-comment-flow` element.

 ## Running demos and tests in a browser

 1. Fork the `hostabee-comment-flow` repository and clone it locally.